cslev/sigcomm_2018/tutorial-p4.md

 - name:        Robert Soulé
   affiliation: USI, Switzerland
   bio:         "<p>Robert Soulé is an Assistant Professor at the Università della Svizzera italiana (USI) and a Research Scientist at Barefoot Networks.
 His research interests are in distributed systems, networking, and applied programming languages.
 Prior to joining USI, he was a postdoctoral associate at Cornell University.
 He received his PhD from New York University, and his BA from Brown University.
 For two years, he was a research co-op in the Data Intensive Systems and Analytics Group at IBM T. J. Watson Research Center.</p>"

+- name:       Noa Zilberman
+  affiliation: Cambridge, UK
+  bio:        "<p>Noa Zilberman is a Leverhulme Early Career Fellow, also supported by the Isaac Newton Trust, in the Systems Research Group, University of Cambridge' Computer Laboratory.
+In her last roles before joining the System Research Group, she was a senior principal chip architect in Broadcom's Network Switching group, and a researcher in the DIMES project (Tel-Aviv University).
+Amongst others, she led the hardware development of the first 100Gbps traffic manager, and the architecture of Broadcom's StrataDNX BCM88670.
+Her research interests include open-source network & computing research, network performance, routing and switching architectures, converged interconnect, memories architecture and performance, Internet measurements and topology.
+Noa received her BSC, MSc (both Magna Cum Laude) and PhD in Electrical Engineering from Tel-Aviv University.</p>"

 ---